sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 | [pomerium](#specdistributionmodulesauthpomerium)     | `object` | Optional |
 | [provider](#specdistributionmodulesauthprovider)     | `object` | Required |

+### Description

+Configuration for the Auth module.

 ## .spec.distribution.modules.auth.baseDomain

 ### Description

-The base domain for the auth module
+The base domain for the ingresses created by the Auth module (Gangplank, Pomerium, Dex).
+Notice that when the ingress module type is `dual`, these will use the `external` ingress class.

 ## .spec.distribution.modules.auth.dex